jr-baldwin/ACEs_mental_health_RR/9_Imputed_analysis_ALSPAC_ABCD_20220131.md

     constrain = 'bgx*bgy < bgx*bgy+bxy')
 ```

-## ALSPAC - Pool gsens results using all PGSs and format for table/plot
+### Pool gsens results using all PGSs and format for table/plot

 ``` r
 ## Internalising problems